About Rob Falconer

 Rob Falconer began his art career late in his life.
 Growing up in a family of athletes, the idea of exploring artistic talents was not something that was ever even considered in the Falconer household.
 It was not until 2016 when Rob attended college in Boston that he realized he had artistic talent.

 "During my sophomore year of college, I took the class [Art history 101] because I believed it would be an easy elective to balance out the hard finance classes that I was taking that semester, little did I know it was one of the hardest classes at the school".
 For 3 hours a week that semester, Falconer sat in the classroom while an old art hippie disguised as a professor presented famous works of art to the students via PowerPoint presentation.
-Falconer stated in our interview, "I was kind of unimpressed by the work that was being presented to me and I believed I could do better.
+Falconer stated in our interview, "I was inspired by the work that was being presented to me and I believed I could create something unique.
 That was when I decided that I would give painting a shot."
 That night, Rob went to the store, bought a children's level art set from the local Wal-Mart, and painted "The Bartender", a 12x14 painting depicting an old man.
 Rob's art journey began.

 Falconer's style as a self-taught artist soon took shape as he rushed to create as many paintings as he could in the attempt to make up for the lost time.
 "With each painting that I created, I learned something new and my style adapted".
 Rob learned early on that he loved painting with loud colors which are still a fundamental part of his current style.